Become a Qantas Frequent Flyer for free!

 Alice Springs is 9:30 hours ahead of Greenwich Mean Time.

 There is no vaccination required for entering Australia.
 However, if you enter Australia from a yellow fever declared country but do not hold a vaccination certificate you will receive a Yellow Fever Action Card for further information.
-More information can be found on the Department of Heath of the Australian Government at www.health.gov.au/yellowfever.
+More information can be found on the website of Department of Heath of the Australian Government at www.health.gov.au/yellowfever.